argonne-lcf/CompPerfWorkshop/05_scaling-DL/horovod/README.md

 - How the model **weights** are split over cores ([image credit][2]):

+  - Shapes of different sizes in this row represent larger weight matrics in the networks' layers.

   ![weights](../assets/weights.png)

 - How the **data** is split over cores: